-There is a fundamental difference between business development and sales, while the two do go together, the terms are not interchangeable.
+There is a fundamental difference when comparing business development vs sales.
+And while the two do go together, the terms are not interchangeable.
 The most common misconception that people have is that both of these words can be used to describe the same function.

 That couldn’t be further from the truth.
 Yes, business development and sales do support each other, but it would be a mistake to assume that they are the same.
 You need to focus on both separately in order to grow your business.